JoanWu0303/Code-Challenge/EmerladCloudLab_CodeChallenge/EmerladCloudLabCode/HighestScores/README.md

+## Path
+Change the data file path befoe you run the code.

 ## Download
 Must download the org.json

 ## Answer
-App.java is my final answer for the question.
+App.java is my the answer to the question.